-According to the regulations of the University, each department appoints a member of staff whom students with disabilities (physical or mental, or students suffering from dyslexia, autoimmune or other serious conditions) may consult.
-The Disability Officer is responsible for informing the rest of the staff of the examination requirements of the students, according to the regulations of the University and with the approval of the Departmental Assembly.
-Students who wish to contact the Disability Officer for any matter relating to their studies should can be informed of his/her contact details by the Departmental Office.
-In the current academic year, personal tutors are the following members of staff: A. Moustaki, S. Paraschas http://access.uoa.gr/Unit\Examination/Leaflet\Consult\Examination.pdf
+According to the regulations of the UoA, each Department has a member of staff who acts as a counsellor for students with disabilities.
+This category includes students with a physical or mental disability, or with an autoimmune or other serious disease, with issues such as dyslexia, etc. The Disability Officer is responsible for informing the rest of the staff of the examination requirements of the students, according to the instructions of the Accessibility Unit of the NKUA.
+In the current academic year, personal tutors are the following members of staff: A. Moustaki and S. Paraschas.